Money Saving Hacks from an Extreme Cheapskate – What makes someone an extreme cheapskate? Learn the best tips to take your finances to the next level!

 They are aware that the world revolves around the use of money.
 And instead of fixating on getting more stuff, they are thinking about how to be financially sound and an unsound world.

 They are always planning ahead.

 They know that the money decisions they make today will have an impact on tomorrow and on down the line.
-When an Extreme Cheapskate gets into a car, they will know exactly what they need to do that day, the evening, and everything else in between.
+If they need money tomorrow then they can’t spend today.

 They’re always thinking of the big picture.

 Extreme Cheapskates are much more likely to be thinking long-term about their finances then somebody who isn’t an Extreme Cheapskate.
 They are using their money now to make sure that they have a secure future as they get older.

 Even thinking much more short-term than planning for retirement, Extreme Cheapskates will not buy something if it doesn’t fit into their long-term plan.
 Thinking about the big picture helps curb the desire for impulse purchases.

 It really helps to keep everything in perspective when you start asking yourself the questions like “will I like this decision tomorrow?” or “do I really need this?” or “will I be glad that I bought this next week?”

 Extreme Cheapskates buy everything that they possibly can “used.”

 I have never met an extreme Cheapskate who hasn’t bought a vast majority of their wardrobe or home furnishings at a thrift store or at Goodwill.
 That’s because they understand the value that comes along with buying used.